McDonald's faces complaints in Europe over franchise terms

 With more than 80 percent of its outlets worldwide not company-owned, franchising is an important business model for the company.

+The French competition authority confirmed it had received a complaint but declined further comment.

-McDonald's, the French, German and Italian competition authorities and the European Commission did not immediately respond to requests for comment.
+McDonald's, the German and Italian antitrust authorities and the European Commission did not immediately respond to requests for comment.

-In its complaint to the French competition authority seen by Reuters, French consumer body Indecosa-CGT, which has 672,000 members, said McDonald's France forces franchisees to charge higher prices than at its own stores.
+In its complaint to the French competition authority seen by Reuters, French consumer body Indecosa-CGT, which has 672,000 members, said McDonald's France forced franchisees to charge higher prices than at its own stores.

 German law firm SKW Schwarz filed a similar complaint to the German cartel body on behalf of a group that it declined to name.